cascadiabooking/raniesantos.github.io/_drafts/note.md

 #### simple
 - try to remove useless wrapper div without breaking history script
-- js form validator:
-	- allow the use of aliases to replace fieldName in error
+- js form validator: allow the use of aliases to replace fieldName in error
-- enable/disable submit button in submitContactForm() function
 - improve og image

 #### other